Brioche

 This lets you know that the yeast is active and working well.

-Add sugar, salt, eggs, and flour to the sponge:
+Add granulated sugar, salt, eggs, and more all-purpose flour to the sponge:

-Fit the bowl onto the stand mixer and mix it all together using the dough hook.
+Fit the bowl onto the stand mixer and mix it all together using the dough hook attachment on low speed, until the flour is incorporated.
+Then increase to medium speed and keep mixing for about 15 minutes.

-You will get a richly colored beige dough that’s relatively smooth, which indicates that gluten and the dough strength has been developed.
+During this time, you will develop a richly colored beige, egg enriched dough that’s relatively smooth, which indicates that gluten and the dough strength has been developed.

-Now, add softened butter, a few pats at a time, and incorporate them into the dough:
+Now, add softened butter, a few pats at a time, and incorporate them into the brioche dough:

 It’s important that you use properly softened butter that’s not too firm and not too soft, in order for it to incorporate well.
 Ideally it should be at about 72F.